StudioTakken/tak-simple-bookkeeper/README.md

 or
 `npm run build`

+Make a backup directory and a directory for uploaded files
+`mkdir storage/app/backup`
+`mkdir storage/app/prove`

-Now we are ready to serve:
+Now we are ready to serve.
+Open another shell and:
 `php artisan serve`
 or
 point your server to the public folder.